-To advance the cause, Shim went on to teach a course at U of T and co-edit a definitive book on the subject, Site Unseen.
+To advance the cause of laneway homes in the history of Toronto, Shim went on to teach a course at U of T and co-edit a definitive book on the subject, Site Unseen.
 Among those interested in the topic were Studio Junction’s Peter Tan and Christine Ho Ping Kong.
 Although Toronto was no more permissive about laneway housing by the time their own project – Courtyard House – was finished in 2007, they didn’t face the same pushback.
 See, the mood at City Hall was changing.
 In 2006, city councillor Adam Giambrone tried resolving some of the technical limitations that prevented additional laneway housing – garbage collection, sewage, water.
 And Studio Junction wasn’t building from the ground up, like Shim-Sutcliffe.
 Instead, they were modifying an existing industrial structure (that, when finished, we featured in DL).
 “When we bought our property, it was already zoned non-conforming residential, with a wide enough lane for fire, snow and garbage access,” says Tan.
 “We still had to go to the Committee of Adjustment, but not all the way to the OMB.”

 A Movement Gains Momentum